-First, management intended to seek out and pursue a business combination with one or more existing private business enterprises that might have a desire to take advantage of the Company's status as a public corporation.
-Management did not intend to target any particular industry but, rather, intended to judge any opportunity on its individual merits.
+Management intends to seek out and pursue a business combination with one or more existing private business enterprises that might have a desire to take advantage of the Company's status as a public corporation.

+Management does not intend to target any particular industry but, rather, intends to judge any opportunity on its individual merits.